saucelabs/sauce-school/codelabs/Module1_Quickstart.md

 ### Mobile Web Tests

 Mobile web tests are similar to mobile application tests.
-Tests can be written with the Appium, Espresso, or XCUI framework, and they have similar capabilities that need to be set to set the environment the test is run on, and to communicate with Sauce Labs.
+Tests can be written with the Appium framework, and they have similar capabilities that need to be set to set the environment the test is run on, and to communicate with Sauce Labs.

-Mobile web tests, however, do not need to be uploaded to Sauce Labs, and are instead pointed at the URL where the site is hosted, with results being communicated to Sauce Labs.
+To run a web test on Sauce Labs, all you need to do is set the capabilities and point the test to the URL where the web application is hosted.

 Whether you choose to run your tests on real devices, virtual machines with emulators (Android) and simulators (IOS) Sauce Labs has an offering to help improve testing accuracy and efficiency.